ContextualElectronics/CElectronics/Serial_Interface/Documentation/DataFormat.md

 - If receive the {END} byte too early then we discard the current message
 - Whenever we receive the {ESCAPE} byte, the next byte will be inverted.
 - Discard any messages with invalid checksum
+- If Payload_Len is equal to zero then the parser will go start to reading the checksum. this allows for command with zero payload to be received.
+- Parser will check if the payload_Len is within the maximun the system can handle.

 # Example